ballerina-platform/ballerina-release/release-notes/swan-lake-beta1-release-note.md

 #### Improvements

-##### GraphQL Package
+##### `graphql` Package
 - Improved introspection validation and execution
-- Added missing fields in GraphQL types
+- Added missing fields in the GraphQL types
 - Compiler plugin improvements to validate inputs and return types
-- Use included record parameters instead of record type in listener initialization
+- Use included record parameters instead of the record type in the listener initialization

-##### HTTP Package
+##### `http` Package
-- Improve `http:Client` remote methods to support contextually expected type inference.
+- Improve the `http:Client` remote methods to support the contextually-expected type inference.
-- Change configuration parameters of listeners and clients to included record parameters.
+- Change the configuration parameters of the listeners and clients to include the record parameters.

-##### WebSubHub Package
+##### `websubhub` Package
-- Include Auth Configuration to WebSubHub PublisherClient configuration
+- Include the auth configuration to the WebSubHub publisher client configuration

-#### Bug fixes
+#### Bug Fixes

 ##### GraphQL Package
 - Allow enums as input parameters in resource functions